Website Filmstrips and Video Recordings

 Let's look at this filmstrip from the Wall Street Journal as an example.

-Once we understand how the page rendering progress impacts our users we can look at ways to optimize the experience.
-For example, if the ad used an empty placeholder, then the content below it wouldn't shift around when the content loads later.
+Once we understand how the page rendering progress impacts our users we can look for ways to optimize the page load experience.

-We can also investigate why the video placeholder image takes so long to load – maybe the image can be compressed, or we can increase its priority compared to other page resources.
+For example, we can investigate why the video placeholder image takes so long to load – maybe the image can be compressed, or we can increase its priority compared to other page resources.

 DebugBear lets you compare the filmstrips of different websites side by side.
 Just select the Filmstrip option in the top left of your project overview page.

 This comparison can help you benchmark your page load performance against your competitors.

 You can also compare the filmstrips of two test results to see what changed between them.
 You can do this in the page Overview tab.

 In this example the LCP image changed to a larger one, causing a regression in the Largest Contentful Paint metric.

 Filmstrips in Lighthouse

 Lighthouse reports include a filmstrip at the top of the Performance section.
 There are a few options to generate a report: